mozilla/bedrock/docs/firefox-accounts.rst

     js/base/mozilla-fxa-form.js
     js/base/mozilla-fxa-form-init.js

-This script will automatically handle things like tracking metrics flow (see the Tracking Signups section below), as well as configuring Sync and distribution ID (e.g. the China re-pack) for Firefox browsers.

 **CSS:**

 .. code-block:: text

     css/base/mozilla-fxa-form.scss

-This Sass file contains some useful default styling for the form.
+The JavaScript files will automatically handle things adding metrics parameters, as well as configuring Sync and distribution ID (e.g. the China re-pack) for Firefox browsers.
+The CSS file contains some default styling for the signup form.

 Configuration
 ~~~~~~~~~~~~~

-The macro provides parameters as follows (* indicates a required parameter)
+The signup form macro accepts the following parameters (* indicates a required parameter)

 +----------------------------+----------------------------------------------------------------------------------------------------------------------------+----------------------------------------------------------+-------------------------------------------------+
 |    Parameter name          |                                                       Definition                                                           |                          Format                          |                    Example                      |